networking101/microcorruption/Reykjavik/README.md

 # Reykjavik
 ## TLDR
-This program is vulnerable to buffer overflow.
+This program is obfuscated.
-If the byte at address 0x2410 == 0xe7, access will be granted.
+Use the (dis)assembler to read instructions at address 0x2400.
-This byte is the 17th character of user input.
+User input is compared to bytes 0x3c28 at address 0x2448.

 ## Details
 The LockIT Pro a.03  is the first of a new series  of locks.
 It is